Mount Pinatubo eruption and its effect on global climate

 Definition

-Mount Pinatubo is an explosive volcano located near the tropics at latitude 15.1° north and longitude 120.4° east, in the Philippine Islands in the western Pacific Ocean.
+Mount Pinatubo is an explosive volcano located near the tropics—at 15.1 degrees north latitude and 120.4 degrees east longitude—in the Philippine Islands in the western Pacific Ocean.
 The volcano erupted on June 15, 1991, producing the second-largest eruption of volcanic material in the twentieth century.
-About 10 billion metric tons of magma (molten rock plus suspended crystals) were brought to the surface, along with abundant volcanic gases, including about 20 million metric tons of sulfur dioxide.
+About 10 billion metric tons (11 US tons) of magma—molten rock plus suspended crystals—were brought to the surface, along with abundant volcanic gases, including about 20 million metric tons (22 US tons) of sulfur dioxide.
 This was the largest amount of sulfur dioxide injected into the atmosphere since the eruption of the Krakatoa (Krakatau) volcano near Java in 1883.

 Part of the hot gas, volcanic ash, and larger rock fragments spewed by the eruption tore down the valleys of Mount Pinatubo as pyroclastic flows.
-Great quantities of volcanic ash and gases rose soon after the eruption to heights of over 34 kilometers into the atmosphere.
-Much of the island of Luzon was completely dark during the day, as the dense ash cloud covered around 125,000 square kilometers around the volcano.
+Great quantities of volcanic ash and gases rose soon after the eruption to heights of over 34 kilometers (21.1 miles) into the atmosphere.
+Much of the island of Luzon was completely dark during the day, as the dense ash cloud covered around 125,000 square kilometers (77,671 square miles) around the volcano.
 Volcanic ash covered everything, and many people died when their roofs collapsed under the weight of the ash.
 Much of the ash became saturated with water from a nearby typhoon that produced large volcanic mudflows.
-Many previously abundant organisms such as foraminifera were greatly depleted in the nearby oceans after the eruption.
+Many previously abundant organisms, such as foraminifera, were greatly depleted in the nearby oceans after the eruption.

 Significance for Climate Change

-The eruption of Mount Pinatubo gives some evidence as to how a big volcanic eruption at equatorial latitudes can change the climate.
-Larger volcanic eruptions that occurred through geologic time should have had an even more drastic effect on climate than did the eruption of Mount Pinatubo.
-Based on this eruption, volcanic ash quickly settles to the ground, so its effect on climate is short-lived.
-Only large eruptions such as that of Mount Pinatubo can eject volcanic gases (mostly water vapor, carbon dioxide, and sulfur dioxide) into the stratosphere to affect climate for more than a few days.
+Mount Pinatubo's eruption gave evidence as to how a big volcanic eruption at equatorial latitudes can change the climate.
+Larger volcanic eruptions that occurred through geologic time should have had an even more drastic effect on climate than Mount Pinatubo.
+Based on this eruption, volcanic ash quickly settles to the ground, so its effect on the climate is short-lived.
+Only large eruptions such as that of Mount Pinatubo can eject volcanic gases—mostly water vapor, carbon dioxide, and sulfur dioxide—into the stratosphere to affect the climate for more than a few days.
 The sulfur dioxide gas ejected from Mount Pinatubo circled the globe in twenty-two days.
 Sulfur dioxide gas ejected from erupting volcanoes at higher latitudes generally takes less time to circle the Earth.

 Sulfur dioxide injected into the atmosphere by the eruption was rapidly oxidized to sulfuric acid and mixed with water vapor.
-This reduced the amount of heat absorbed by the atmosphere from the Sun by about 10 percent.
-Much of the sulfuric acid stayed in the atmosphere for over a year.
-This appears to have reduced the average temperature close to the Earth’s surface by about 0.5° Celsius.
+This reduced the heat absorbed by the atmosphere from the Sun by about 10 percent.
+Much of the sulfuric acid stayed in the atmosphere for over one year and reduced the average temperature close to the Earth’s surface by about 0.5 degrees Celsius (32.9 degrees Fahrenheit).

-The generally cooling temperature of the lower atmosphere reduced the temperature of the ocean at the surface by about 0.4° Celsius for several years after the eruption, especially at midlatitudes.
-This cooling slightly reduced the evaporation rate of the ocean, so there was on the average less precipitation on the land’s surface.
+The generally cooling temperature of the lower atmosphere reduced the temperature of the ocean at the surface by about 0.4 degrees Celsius (37.72 degrees Fahrenheit) for several years after the eruption, especially at midlatitudes.
+This cooling slightly reduced the evaporation rate of the ocean, so there was, on average, less precipitation on the land’s surface.
 The slow rise in sea level that occurred before the eruption was somewhat reduced as well, presumably because there was less evaporation from the oceans and less melting of the glaciers.

 Bibliography